cervantesvaldezkert/svc-db-manager/README.md

 > Dockerfile
   this file will the determines how the docker image is to be built, you can browse base images on https://hub.docker.com/ and select a base image to be used based on your project's needs, for this project we will just be using a basic node-slim image

+> Jenkinsfile
+  if you are using jenkins as your build piple this will be the file where you put your script/configuration for build instructions and where the built project will be housed this will also include the configuration for your security scanning such as aquasec, nexus, polaris and such this may also include automated deployment instructions typically this is configured by your devops team

 =======================================
 Build image from docker file locally